mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```
 An Autohack unit is a handheld device capable of semi-remotely
 interfacing with an electronic lock.
 ‘Semi-remotely’ in this case means
-the Autohack unit can operate from two to three metres away from the
+the Autohack unit can operate from two to three meters away from the
 target, depending on how cluttered the local electronic environment is.
 It
 cannot penetrate complex systems such as computers, nor is it any use
 with simple electrical devices.
 However, an Autohack unit is capable of